-We are regularly approached by individuals looking to instigate workplace accident claims on behalf of a friend or close family member.
+As specialist workplace accident solicitors, we are regularly approached by individuals looking to instigate accident at work claims on behalf of a friend or close family member.
 The following questions are often key in our discussions.

 Can I make a claim on behalf of someone else who has been seriously injured in a workplace accident?

 In law, a next friend is the individual who represents another person who is under a legal disability such as, for example, if they are unable to maintain a compensation claim on their own behalf because of mental incapacity.

 So if a loved one has been left with a mental impairment arising out of a workplace injury to the extent that they are legally deemed not to be capable of looking after their own interests (which can often happen where there has been a head injury sustained in an occupational accident), a relative – usually their spouse, a parent or a child – will be authorised to bring the action on their behalf.

 This next friend will have complete authority to run the proceedings on the injured worker’s behalf up until the point that a settlement has been reached at which point it must be put before a judge who must then be satisfied that the amount of the settlement represents adequate compensation for the injured person on whose behalf the claim is being brought.